 - A) Ordinance 41-21 accepting the proposed donation of the Columbia Place private street in the Columbia Place subdivision by the City of Bexley for a public street.
-(Introduced by Jessica Saad September 28, 2021) - B) Ordinance 24-21 (Tabled), to award the Bexley Electricity Aggregation Program contract to AEP Energy, based upon the terms and conditions provided for in their RFP, as modified by the Board of Control, introduced by Mr. Sharp.
-(Introduced on May 25, 2021) - 15) Safety and Health Committee Sam Marcellino, Chair - 16) Zoning and Development Committee Matt Klingler, Chair - 17) Recreation and Parks Committee Jessica Saad, Chair - 18) Strategic Committee Jen Robinson, Chair - 19) Service and Environmental Committee Lori Ann Feibel, Chair - 20) Finance Committee Monique Lampke, Chair - 21) Public Comments (No Speaker Slip Required) - 22) Executive Session pursuant to 223.03 (a) To consider the appointment, employment, dismissal, discipline, promotion, demotion or compensation of a public employee or official, or the investigation of charges or complaints against a public employee or official - 23) Adjourn
+(Introduced by Jessica Saad September 28, 2021) - B) Ordinance 24-21 (Tabled), to award the Bexley Electricity Aggregation Program contract to

+AEP Energy, based upon the terms and conditions provided for in their RFP, as modified by the Board of Control, introduced by Mr. Sharp.
+(Introduced on May 25, 2021)

+- 15) Finance Committee Monique Lampke, Chair - 16) Safety and Health Committee Sam Marcellino, Chair - 17) Zoning and Development Committee Matt Klingler, Chair - 18) Recreation and Parks Committee Jessica Saad, Chair - 19) Strategic Committee Jen Robinson, Chair - 20) Service and Environmental Committee Lori Ann Feibel, Chair - 21) Public Comments (No Speaker Slip Required) - 22) Adjourn